Framework-R-D/phlex-design/doc/appendices/glossary.rst

         In *art*, the data-layer hierarchy is `Run`\ -\ `Subrun`\ -\ `Event`.

     Computational graph
-         The portion of the workflow graph that performs the computatoins of the reconstruction or simulation job.
+         The portion of the workflow graph that performs the user-facing computations of the framework job.
          This does not include the portion of the workflow graph that performs input and output operations.

     Concrete data product